 Technological challenges: Communicating via Skype or other video apps comes with its own unique challenges.
 Poor audio and video quality arising from problems with internet connection, and issues with computer equipment can result in breaks in your conversations.

 Living apart can be very stressful, and can contribute to loneliness for some couples.
 These challenges notwithstanding, couples have found ways to maintain their relationships, with the satisfaction and stability that intimate relationships offer.
 It takes effort to maintain any relationship and the following strategies can help you get the most out of your long distance relationship.

 Going the distance: Strategies to make LDRs work

-- See each other: Studies reveal that LDR couples who see each other face to face frequently are more satisfied in their relationships than LDR couples who do not.
+See each other: Studies reveal that LDR couples who see each other face to face frequently are more satisfied in their relationships than LDR couples who do not.
 Try to plan a visit regularly.
-Utilizing video chat services more often would also help strengthen your relationship.
+Utilising video chat services more often would also help strengthen your relationship.